11Afro11/11Afro11.github.io/index.md

 ### Proyects

+- **2017-2018** Degree’s final project: Web application of personal organization.
+Implementation of API Rest and Front-End.
+Use of .NET Core, ReactJS and Microsoft SQLServer technologies.
+- **2017-2018** Roguelike game in unity.
+Development of a 3D shooter game with overhead view with a science fiction theme.
+- **2017-2018** Development of an Android App and Web service to improve accessibility, access to multimedia content and administer content for
+MuseoCajaGranada.
+Responsible of programing the Web page and restful API.
+- **2016-2017** Development of an Augmented Reality App for Android in unity that allows to project 3D models of cards of the well-known board game Magic The Gathering.

 ### Skills

 You can use the [editor on GitHub](https://github.com/11Afro11/11Afro11.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.